ArinzeGit/Arinze-Owoh-Portfolio/README.md

 # Arinze's Portfolio
 ## About Me
-My name is Owoh Dennings Arinzechukwu.
+My name is Arinzechukwu Dennings Owoh.
 I am a Nigerian Front-End Web Developer living in Abuja, Nigeria.
 ## My Coding Journey
 I started learning to code on 25th September, 2023, after my final exams for my Bachelor's Degree in Electrical/Electronics Engineering in September,2023.
 I had no background in computer programming so I am self-taught.
 I learned HTML and CSS using edX online courses.
 In November, 2023, I started learning JavaScript also on edX.
-I built projects to apply what I learned.
+I build projects along the way to apply what I learn.
+I started learning Git and joined GitHub on 31st December, 2023.
+I will keep updating this part of my portfolio as the journey continues...
 ## My Skills
 * HTML
 * CSS